weishengless/PySlice/README.md

 ### Performance Tips
 - Use PyTorch backend for GPU acceleration when available
 - Process trajectories in batches for memory efficiency
-- Enable frame caching for iterative workflows
-- Use probe grids for efficient STEM simulations

 ## API Reference